 Some of the skills Licensed Practical Nurses are expected to be proficient in may include:

-- Administering medications (not IV in most States)
+- Administering intravenous (IV) medications (with IV certification in some states)

-- Collecting specimens such as blood and urine
+- Collecting specimens such as capillary blood, stool, and urine

 - Inserting and caring for urinary catheters

 - Caring for patients requiring kidney dialysis (state dependent)

 - Caring for patients with ventilators and tracheostomy tubes

 - Inserting and caring for patients with nasogastric tubes